RonnenPodolsky/RonnenPodolsky/README.md

 ## 🔭 Who am I?

+- Full Stack Engineer in the JavaScript ecosystem
-- Full Stack Engineer, currently focusing on Frontend (React) @ Byon.
+- Currently focusing on Frontend (React) @ Byon.

 #### 🎖️ What I used to do in 2013-2022